alvarogarcia7/blog_source/source/_posts/2015-04-25-how-i-read-apprenticeship-patterns.markdown

   * Read the appendices and finishing words

-Reading a connected chapter after the first one made me connect the dots much better than reading them sequentially.
+Reading a connected chapter after the first one made me connect the dots and understand it much better than reading them sequentially.

 PS: This post was extracted from this one: [here](../../../../2015/02/02/your-first-language/)